microsoft/qsharp-language/Specifications/Language/1_ProgramStructure/4_SpecializationDeclarations.md

 | `controlled` specialization: | `distribute`  |
 | `controlled adjoint` specialization: | `self`, `invert`, `distribute` |

-That all generation directives are valid for a controlled adjoint specialization is not a coincidence; as long as functors commute, the set of valid generation directives for implementing the specialization for a combination of functors is always the union of the set of valid generators for each individual one.
+That all generation directives are valid for a controlled adjoint specialization is not a coincidence; as long as functors commute, the set of valid generation directives for implementing the specialization for a combination of functors is always the union of the set of valid generators for each one.

-In addition to the above listed directives, the directive `auto` is always valid; it indicates that the compiler should automatically pick a suitable generation directive.
+In addition to the previously listed directives, the directive `auto` is always valid; it indicates that the compiler should automatically pick a suitable generation directive.
 The declaration

 ```qsharp